 He even recorded what’s believed to be the first-ever music video made in space.

 While the buzz generated by Hadfield has been great publicity for the International Space Station, it has overshadowed one fundamental question, which has dogged the project from the start – is it really worth its $100 billion price-tag?
+What can this lesson from space teach us about managing projects here on Earth?

 This was the topic of a Space.com article back in 2010, and remains a relevant question today.